dhaulagiri0/PromptIt/README.md

 ```
 to initiate the server.
 Although each instance would run locally, they all connect to the same database and therefore could participate in multiplier games.

+This app only supports desktop viewing unless you would like to see the UI break.

 # How to Play:
 * Register and sign in with a Google account.